 Missing teeth can cause severe dental health issues as well as emotional distress.
 We know that tooth loss can be an intimidating issue to face, but we make it much easier to manage with judgment-free care and beautifully-crafted dental implants.
 As a member of the International Implant Association, Dr. Muñoz is pursuing a fellowship in implantology to better serve our patients with specialized, high quality care and beautiful results.
+Contact us today to make an appointment.

 Single-tooth implants consist of two parts; the implant itself, and a dental crown.
 The dental implant is a small piece of titanium that is surgically placed into your gums and jaw where your missing tooth used to be.
 As the site heals, the implant bonds permanently with your surrounding tissue, essentially acting as an artificial tooth root.